This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Spandex, nylon, and items with elastic waistbands should not be put in the dryer either — because you’ll significantly reduce their lifespan.
 (Think underwear!)

-#4 Fabric softeners can stain your clothes.
+#5 – Liquid fabric softeners (and some dryer sheets) can stain your clothes.

 This is true.